hplp/2025-FPGA-Design-Projects-Crypto_Ringmasters/README.md

  Implementation and Analysis of Ring Oscillator-based PUF on Xilinx PYNQ-Z1 and Intel Altera FPGAs

 ## Project Description:
-This project aims to design and implement a Physically Unclonable Function (PUF) using Ring Oscillator (RO) architectures on two FPGA platforms: the Xilinx PYNQ-Z1 and Intel Altera FPGA boards.
-PUFs are lightweight hardware security primitives that exploit process variations in silicon to generate unique and unpredictable device identifiers.
-These can be used for secure applications such as key generation, device authentication, and tamper detection.
+This project focuses on the design and implementation of a Physically Unclonable Function (PUF) based on Ring Oscillator (RO) architectures, deployed on two FPGA platforms within the Xilinx PYNQ-Z1 board.
+PUFs are lightweight hardware security primitives that leverage inherent manufacturing variations in silicon to produce unique and unpredictable device identifiers.
+These identifiers can be used in secure applications such as cryptographic key generation, device authentication, and tamper detection.

 ## Key Objectives:
-- Design and implement a RO-PUF architecture using Verilog on both PYNQ-Z1 and Altera FPGA.
+- Design and implement a RO-PUF architecture using Verilog on 3 PYNQ-Z1 boards.

 - Analyze and compare entropy, stability, and uniqueness across different platforms.